Harvlin/Book-Store/README.md

 # Bookstore
-### This project implements React, Kotlin, Spring as the technologies used and uses PostgreSQL as the database, wrapped in Docker.
+### This project implements React, Kotlin, Spring as the technologies used and uses PostgreSQL as the database
+### Everything is rely on and wrapped in Docker.